rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Does replication support auto failover?

-Replication does not currently support auto failover.
+Replication does not currently support automatic failover.
 If your database instance goes down and you want to use a replica instance to minimize downtime, you must do a manual failover to the replica instances.
 For manual failover, you must detach the replica from the source instance and change the application endpoint to this new source database instance.

-If you're interested in auto failover, take a look at our High Availability instances.
+If you're interested in automatic failover, take a look at our High Availability instances.

 #### Is replication supported for all database types?

 Replication is supported for MySQL 5.6, Percona 5.6, and MariaDB 10.
-We do not support replication for MySQL 5.1 as this is an older version of MySQL and there have been significant improvements for replication support in newer versions of MySQL.
+We do not support replication for MySQL 5.1 because this is an older version of MySQL and there have been significant improvements for replication support in newer versions of MySQL.
 We highly recommend all users to [upgrade from MySQL 5.1 to MySQL